Tal-Dor/OrionUO-docs/src/client/options-orion-configuration.md

-# Options tab 2
+# Client - Options tab 2

 ![options2](http://www.imageup.ru/img130/2766109/optionstab2.jpg)

-1) Debug options - output debugging information to the window;
+1) `Debug options` output debugging information to the window.

-   - No debug - do not display information about debugging
+   - `No debug` Don't display information about debugging.

-   - FPS only - Отображать только количество FPS;
+   - `FPS only` Display only the number FPS;

-   - Debugging - Show debugging information (fps count, scale , loaded object amount e.t.c).
+   - `Debugging` Show debugging information (fps count, scale , loaded object amount, etc...).

-2) FPS rate - Desired fps count (Actual may differ from the one indicated here under heavy loads and / or at a slow video card).
+2) `FPS rate` Desired fps count (Actual may differ from the one indicated here under heavy loads and / or at a slow video card).

-3) Reduce FPS when UO window is unactive - Урезать ФПС если окно неактивно.
+3) `Reduce FPS when UO window is inactive` Cut the FPS do predefined number if the window is inactive.

-4) Standard characters animation delay - Standard delay between changing frames of living being animations.
+4) `Standard characters animation delay` Standard delay between changing frames of living being animations.

-5) Standard items animation delay - The standard delay between changing frames of inanimated objects.
+5) `Standard items animation delay` The standard delay between changing frames of animated objects.

-6) Use scaling in game window - use scaling of game window (test version).
+6) `Use scaling in game window` use scaling of game window (test version).

-7) Remove object's text with alpha-blending - text deleting with alpha blending (smooth text removal).
+7) `Remove object's text with alpha-blending` text deleting with alpha blending (smooth text removal).

-8) Draw characters status mode - show character status in the world:
+8) `Draw characters status mode` show character status in the world:

-   - No draw - do not show;
+   - `No draw` - do not show;

-   - Above character (Text) - Show above character (displayed with text);
+   - `Above character (Text)` - Show above character (displayed with text);

-   - Under character (Line) - Show under character (gump with hp line).
+   - `Under character (Line)` - Show under character (gump with hp line).

    Draw characters status condition - conditions for character status display:

-   - Always - always display;
+   - `Always `- always display;

-   - HP <> MaxHP - Display only if hp is not equal to max.(more or less);
+   - `HP <> MaxHP` - Display only if hp is not equal to max.(more or less);

-   - HP lower % - hp is lower of displayed % of max.
+   - `HP lower %` - hp is lower of displayed % of max.

-9) Change trees to stumps - trees will be replaced with stumps;
+9) `Change trees to stumps` - trees will be replaced with stumps;

-10) Marking cave tiles - caved tiles;
+10) `Marking cave tiles` - caved tiles;

-11) Hide vegetation - hide vegetation;
+11) `Hide vegetation` - hide vegetation;

-12) No fields animation - inanimate fields;
+12) `No fields animation` - inanimate fields;

-13) Lock gumps moving - Ability to block accidental closing or moving of certain types of gump.
+13) `Lock gumps moving` - Ability to block accidental closing or moving of certain types of gump.
 When the option is on and Ctrl + Alt is pressed, locks appear on the available gumps.
 Green - gump not locked, red - blocked;

-14) Chat need press 'Enter' to activate it - For chat activation press enter;
+14) `Chat need press 'Enter' to activate it` - For chat activation press enter;

-15) Hidden characters display mode - display mode of hidden characters:
+15) `Hidden characters display mode` - display mode of hidden characters:

-   - Original - without changes;
+   - `Original` - without changes;

-   - With alpha-blending, alpha - uses alpha-blending, value is configurable;
+   - `With alpha-blending, alpha` - uses alpha-blending, value is configurable;

-   - With spectral color - uses spectral color;
+   - `With spectral color` - uses spectral color;

-   - With special spectral color - uses special spectral color;
+   - `With special spectral color` - uses special spectral color;

-16) Change hidden characters mode only for your person - changes hidden characters only for yourself;
+16) `Change hidden characters mode only for your person `- changes hidden characters only for yourself;

-17) Transparent spell icons, alpha - use transparency for cast icons. level is configurable;
+17) `Transparent spell icons, alpha` - use transparency for cast icons. level is configurable;

-18) Old style maximized statusbar - in new client maximied statusbar is shown from old client gump;
+18) `Old style maximized statusbar` - in new client maximied statusbar is shown from old client gump;

-19) Original party statusbar gump - replace party statusgroup to basic;
+19) `Original party statusbar gump` - replace party statusgroup to basic;

-20) Colorize characters by state - colorize characters based on state (poisoned, paralyzed);
+20) `Colorize characters by stat`e - colorize characters based on state (poisoned, paralyzed);

-21) Change animated fields to tiles - change fields to tiles;
+21) `Change animated fields to tiles` - change fields to tiles;

-22) Add paperdoll slots - add slots to paperdoll for small things;
+22) `Add paperdoll slots `- add slots to paperdoll for small things;

-   - Scale images in slots - scale objects on paperdoll (test version);
+   - `Scale images in slots` - scale objects on paperdoll (test version);

-23) Remove statusbars without objects - remove statusbar,whose objects cannot be seen
+23) `Remove statusbars without objects` - remove statusbar,whose objects cannot be seen

-24) Show console entry mode under game window - console entry mode under game window;
+24) `Show console entry mode under game window` - console entry mode under game window;

-25) Draw aura under characters mode -draw aura under character:
+25) `Draw aura under characters mode` -draw aura under character:

-   - Never - never show;
+   - `Never` - never show;

-   - Only in war mode - show only if war mode is on
+   - `Only in war mode` - show only if war mode is on

-   - Always - always show.
+   - `Always` - always show.

-26) Draw aura only if Ctrl pressed - draw aura if Ctrl is pressed;
+26) `Draw aura only if Ctrl pressed` - draw aura if Ctrl is pressed;

-27) Screenshots format - screen format:
+27) `Screenshots format` - screen format:

-   - BMP;
+   - `BMP`

-   - PNG;
+   - `PNG`

-   - TIFF;
+   - `TIFF`

-   - JPEG (by using this type, there might be crashes).
+   - `JPEG`

-28) Remove or new draw objects displaying with use blending - smoothly remove/draw world objects/statics with alpha-blending use.
+28) `Remove or new draw objects displaying with use blending` - smoothly remove/draw world objects/statics with alpha-blending use.

-29) Draw helmets on shroud in the world - draw helmet about shroud in the world;
+29) `Draw helmets on shroud in the world` - draw helmet about shroud in the world;

-30) Draw world map before all gumps - draw world map for all gumps;
+30) `Draw world map before all gumps` - draw world map for all gumps;

-31) No draw roofs - without roof draws.
+31) `No draw roofs` - without roof draws.